 - Protecting Children’s Privacy Online – A Guide for Parents, Care-givers, and Educators.
 An up-to-date (2016) resource that gives practical how-to information for safer use of both computers and mobile devices.

 - CommonSenseMedia.org – offers lots of resources on parenting and online safety.

-*Posting, sharing, or possessing intimate images of anyone under the age of 18, even with the minor’s consent, is child pornography and is a crime.
-If you are aware of child pornography contact the police or report it at www.cybertip.ca
+*Posting, sharing, or possessing intimate images of anyone under the age of 18, even with the minor’s consent, is child sexual abuse and is a crime.
+If you are aware of child sexual abuse images (child pornography) contact the police or report it at www.cybertip.ca